Koatty/koatty_lib/docs/api/koatty_lib.md

 </td><td>

-Check if value is a Date object
+Check if value is a valid Date object

 </td></tr>